VicidominiLab/VicidominiLab.github.io/_pages/about.md

 <h2>Last News</h2>
 <body align="justify">
-Wellcome to [Francesco Fersini](https://vicidominilab.github.io/team/FF/) in our group.
-Trained in the laboratory of Prof. Ilaria Testa, and immediately ready to support our projects for adaptive optics and phasor analysis.
-So excited of having him on board.
+Wellcome to [Sabrina Zappone](https://vicidominilab.github.io/team/SZ/) in our group.
+With her background in Molecular Biology, she will help us in effectively showing up the potential of our SPAD array technology in many Life science applications.
+We can not wait to start collaborating with her.

 <h2>Where To Meet Us</h2>
 <body align="justify">